rivertale/hand2/README.md

    <details>
    <summary>(What hand2 actually does)</summary>

-   1. Retrieves the last push time before `2024-03-24 23:59:59` for students.
+   1. Retrieves students' last pushed commit before `2024-03-24 23:59:59`.

    2. Finds the sheet `hw1` in the spreadsheet.

    3. Clones the `hw-feedback` repository and the `solution` branch in `tmpl-hw1`.

-   4. Finds repositories prefixed by `hw1` in `Compiler-s24`, and clones their last commits before the cutoff.
+   4. Finds repositories prefixed by `hw1` in Compiler-s24, and clones their last pushed commits before the cutoff.

    5. Replaces the directories `./docker` and `./test` in students' repositories with those from `tmpl-hw1`.